 This is an initial public offering of shares of common stock of Foghorn Therapeutics Inc. We are selling 7,500,000 shares of our common stock.
-The initial public offering price is \$16.00 per share.
+The initial public offering price is expected to be between \$15.00 and \$17.00 per share.

-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "FHTX."
+We have applied for listing of our common stock on the Nasdaq Global Market under the symbol "FHTX."